 - Now we come to the content.
 Choose the name of this opt-in and add an explicit opt-in text so that participants know upfront what they are agreeing to.

-Qualifio also supports two types of opt-in display: checkboxes and radio buttons.
+Qualifio supports two types of opt-in display: checkboxes and radio buttons.

 - With radio button opt-ins, a choice is presented to the participant and the participant is required to select one of the two options (yes or no) to continue with the campaign – unless the opt-in is optional.

-Finally, you can choose your opt-in categories, which will reflect in your statistics.
+Finally, you must choose your opt-in categories, which will reflect in your statistics.
 For more information on opt-in categories, take a look at our comprehensive guide.

 If you intend to use this opt-in with single sign-on (SSO), you can prefill data at sign in.
 In this case, select the If prefilled menu to define how the opt-in will behave if it gets prefilled.